yuppyweb/cakelog/README.md

 Zap's standard methods do not take `context.Context`.
 The adapter still accepts `ctx` on the `Logger` interface, but does not forward it.

+`cakelog.Logger` has no `Sync`.
+A production zap logger buffers output; call `Sync` on the `*zap.Logger` you passed to `New` before shutdown, or the last entries may be lost. `Sync` on stdout or stderr can return a non-nil error on some platforms; ignoring it is common.

 ```go
 import (
     "go.uber.org/zap"